Bicycle Network: Fostering Sustainable Behaviour Change Workshops

 Fostering Sustainable Behaviour Change Workshops

-The implementation and success of many Bicycle Network Victoria programs are based upon Dr. Doug McKenzie-Mohr's community-based social marketing principles.
+The implementation and success of many Bicycle Network programs are based upon Dr. Doug McKenzie-Mohr's community-based social marketing principles.

 More learning from McKenzie-Mohr